Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Study

 \paragraph{Personality Alignment Score.} We define a normalized, Euclidean-distance-based score:

 The denominator $\sqrt{80}$ is the maximum possible Euclidean distance given the scales (for each trait, the largest difference is $|5-1|=4$, so $\sum 4^2=80$).
-The score is thus bounded in $[0,1]$, where higher values indicate better personality alignment between the participant and the CA.
+The score is thus bounded in $[0,1]$, where higher values indicate better personality alignment between the participant and the CA. Even though the $C_i$ scores representing each expression level are categorical, the Personality Alignment Score is continuous.

 \paragraph{Individual Trait Distance.} For each trait \(i\) in {Openness, Conscientiousness, Extraversion, Agreeableness, Emotional Stability}, we compute

 the absolute difference between the participant's trait score and the CA's setting on that trait. $\text{Trait Distance}_i$ ranges from $0$ (minimum distance) to $4$ (maximum distance).
 For example, Openness distance would be \( \lvert P_O - C_O \rvert \), where \(P_O\) is the participant's Openness score and \(C_O\) is the CA's Openness setting.